 If you choose AlignerCo’s NightOnly plan, the NightFlex Easy plan will cost $795 down, then six monthly payments of $100.

 AlignerCo does not accept insurance, however if you have a Health Savings Account (HSA) or a Flexible Spending Account (FSA), AlignerCo accepts payments from either.
 These tax-free funds — which may receive contributions from your employer — could be more convenient than paying out of pocket.

 How Does The Cost Compare to Other Treatment Options?

 At-home clear aligners have made teeth straightening significantly more affordable than traditional in-office options like braces or Invisalign (which average around $5,000 for treatment).
-The average cost of at-home clear aligner treatment is $2,000—which makes AlignerCo’s remarkably low price of $1,145 all the more impressive.
+The average cost of at-home clear aligner treatment is $2,000—which makes AlignerCo’s remarkably low price of $995 even more impressive.

 Sometimes when goods and services have a significantly lower price than their competitors, it can feel as though there must be some inherent sacrifice in quality.
 But according to our research, it doesn’t appear that with AlignerCo you are making a large sacrifice to get this deal.

-That said, there are some perks to paying a few hundred dollars more to get treatment through a competitor like byte—whose price tag includes their HyperByte device, which cuts treatment down to only 3 months (the fastest in the industry).
-Byte also offers a lifetime guarantee on your smile, so if your teeth ever shift away from their new position you will have a free way to get your smile back, which is a major perk.
+That said, there are some perks to paying a few hundred dollars more to get treatment through a competitor like Byte — whose price tag includes their HyperByte device.
+Byte also puts a lifetime guarantee on your smile, so if your teeth ever shift out of place, they’ll send you new aligners for free.

-All in all, when comparing the overall value of these brands, AlignerCo comes up a bit shorter than the competition.
+All in all, when comparing the overall value of these brands, AlignerCo comes up slightly shorter than the competition.
 However, we think they more than make up for this with their super-low prices.